FEATURED

 - Dr Anibha Pandey, Paediatrician & Neonatologist, Apollo Cradle Royale, Nehru Place, New Delhi

 Newborn babies who need intensive care are often admitted into a special area of the hospital called the neonatal intensive care unit (NICU).
-The NICU has trained medical practitioners and all advanced medical equipment to provide specialised medical care for newborn babies in the hospital.
-Babies who are born prematurely or are born with life-threatening disorders are the ones who often get placed in the NICU for intensive care.
+The NICU is staffed by trained medical practitioners who have access to advanced medical equipment to provide specialised care for newborn babies in the hospital.
+Babies who are born premature or with life-threatening disorders are the ones who often get placed in the NICU for intensive care.

 Comments